joshbegley/nyt-latest/previous.md

 `Scroll down for hints and conversation about the puzzle for Monday, Aug.
 17, 2026.`\
 https://www.nytimes.com/2026/08/16/crosswords/strands-sidekick-897.html

-**Hurricane Lala Lashes Hawaii’s Big Island Without Making Landfall**\
+**Tropical Storm Lala Lashes Hawaii’s Big Island Without Making Landfall**\
-`The storm brought damaging winds and widespread power outages to Hawaii on Saturday as its eyewall grazed the Big Island’s southern tip.`\
+`The storm brought damaging winds and widespread power outages as its eyewall grazed the southern part of the Big Island.
+One person was killed and two others were injured in a vehicle crash during the storm, a local official said.`\
 https://www.nytimes.com/video/us/100000011094765/hurricane-lala-lashes-hawaiis-big-island-without-making-landfall.html

 **Live Updates: Lala Lashes Hawaii With Heavy Rain and Wind but Avoids Landfall**\